 However, it has its disadvantages too.
 For example, finding a good deal on a loan can be a difficult task.
 That’s because some lenders may consider you more of a risk to lend to, as your income could be classed as unstable.
 This means they may be unprepared to lend to you, or borrowing from them could be more expensive.

 Whether you’re a contractor, sole trader or run your own small business, a self-employed loan could help you borrow, so be sure to get a self-employed loan quote.

 Proof of income

-Responsible lenders need to make sure that sure you can afford your repayments, so they’ll ask to see evidence of your income.
+Responsible lenders need to make sure that loans for self-employed people will be repaid, so they’ll ask to see evidence of your income.
 It’ll vary depending on the lender, but you may be asked for as little as 6 months’ proof of income, or as much as 3 years.
-This could be bank or business statements, a P60, or a finalised accounts statement; again, this will depend on the lenders’ requirements.
+This could be bank or business statements, or a finalised accounts statement; again, this will depend on the lenders’ requirements.

 Use your self-employed loan for almost any purpose

 Self-employed loans can be used for almost any purpose.
 Whether you need to make some home improvements, buy a new car, or pay for school or university costs, it could help.

 Perhaps you need a bit of extra help with your business?
 That could be buying new office equipment, or a van to help you expand – a self-employed loan could help you do this.

 Get a quote